stevebranam/BBSerialTx/mainpage.md

 @section build_sec Build and Test

+(See @ref tools_sec section below for all tools used and setup commands for Ubuntu Linux.)

 First run CMake to prepare the build environment, creating the directory @b build.
 This generates makefiles and Doxygen configuration.